SamanvaySaxena/SanitX/README.md

 # SanitX

-### AI-Powered PDF Prompt Injection Detection
+### AI-Powered Document Prompt Injection Detection

-SanitX is a security-focused PDF inspection pipeline designed to detect **prompt injection attacks hidden inside PDF documents** before the document is processed by an AI system.
+SanitX is a security-focused inspection pipeline designed to detect **prompt injection attacks hidden inside documents (PDF and Markdown)** before the document is processed by an AI system.

 The core idea is simple:

-> **Treat every uploaded PDF as untrusted input.**
+> **Treat every uploaded document as untrusted input.**

-SanitX combines deterministic PDF analysis with semantic AI analysis to identify suspicious content that traditional text extraction alone may miss.
+SanitX combines deterministic, format-specific analysis with semantic AI analysis to identify suspicious content that traditional text extraction alone may miss.

 ---